 The PSOPPC is responsible for the non-identification and aggregation of data received from PSOs.
 To assist in the creation of non-identifiable data, PSOs assign a unique provider identifier to each healthcare provider contracting with the PSO.

 The PSO-Assigned Provider Identifier Code (Provider ID Code) serves as a surrogate Provider ID Code.
 When the PSO assigns a surrogate ID code to the provider, the identity of the submitting provider is not revealed to the PSOPPC, thus providing anonymity to the healthcare providers.
-The Educational Brief Issue 40 - Recommended Practices for PSOs Assigning Pseudo Provider IDs for Data Submission for Data Submission to the PSOPPC provides guidance on creating Pseudo Provider ID codes.
+The Educational Brief Issue 40 - Recommended Practices for PSOs Assigning Pseudo Provider IDs for Data Submission to the PSOPPC provides guidance on creating Pseudo Provider ID codes.

 It is imperative that the same PSO-Assigned Provider ID Code be used for all files submitted to the PSOPPC for that particular provider.
 Using the same PSO-Assigned Provider ID Code allows for data aggregation by the provider.